On Air Now

 Coronation Street star Beverley said goodbye to Weatherfield and her character Liz MacDonald earlier this year.

-The actress is reportedly being paid a whopping £125,000 to take part.
+The actress was reportedly paid a whopping £125,000 to take part.

 EastEnders’ Jessica Plummer also packed in her soap role as Chanetlle Atkins in September, with the character being murdered by her abusive husband.

-According to reports, she will be pocketing £75,000 for taking part in I’m A Celeb.
+According to reports, she pocketed £75,000 for taking part in I’m A Celeb.

 Professional dancer AJ Pritchard announced he was bowing out of Strictly Come Dancing earlier this year.

-Following in his Love Island star brother Curtis’ reality TV footsteps, he’ll be joining the rest of the celebs in the Welsh castle.
+Following in his Love Island star brother Curtis’ reality TV footsteps, he joined the rest of the celebs in the Welsh castle.

-It has been reported that Hollie Beth Arnold, MBE, will get £50,000 for her stint on I’m A Celeb.
+It has been reported that Hollie Beth Arnold, MBE, got £50,000 for her stint on I’m A Celeb.